braboj/tutorial-git/git_tutorial.md

 Internally git replaces this link with ***origin***.

 ### Downstream
-The flow of data from the the original repository to the cloned repository.
+The flow of data from the original repository to the cloned repository.

 ### Upstream
 The flow of data from the cloned repository to the original repository.